 Number 3 on the list, White Mountain, is part of the Everest Challenge, a race I have completed on two separate occasions.
 Actually, Everest Challenge helps take care of a couple more climbs on Mr Sommerson’s list of the 10 toughest climbs in California.
 As part of Everest Challenge, I have also completed Number 8 South Lake and Number 10 Mosquito Flat.

 At Number 6, Mount Baldy, is a local favorite and I have been known to do repeats on that mountain as well.
 The last four miles to the ski lifts are very steep at over 10% average.

 The only two climbs left to complete Mr Sommerson’s list are Sherman Pass and Shirley Meadows.
 Sherman Pass I had heard of but Shirley Meadows was a surprise.
-I hadn’t heard of it but that’s not saying much.
-I will make another trip out here to complete those two climbs and the list will be complete.
+I hadn’t heard of it but there are so many great climbs in California how can one person know them all?
+I will make another trip out here and the list will be complete.

 I now have a challenge for you.
 Why not make 2010 the year you complete the 10 toughest climbs in California?
 I will call it the “10 in 10 Challenge”.
 Bookmark this post and as you complete your 10 ascents, or some portion of it, and comment on my blog.
 I want to motivate YOU to do something EPIC this year!

 I have to thank INFINIT NUTRITION for keeping me fueled during this ride.
 Please give them a try — customize your nutrition based on your race or training needs.
 When you do use discount code “vireo” and receive 10% off your order!!